Francisobiagwu/DocumentSharing/README.rst

     python3 DSClient.py

-From the client use the following commands to perform the required action
+On the client terminal use the following commands to perform the required action

 LOGIN
 ==========